mharty3/energy_data_capstone/readme.md

 This is the repo for my capstone project for the Data Engineering Zoomcamp from Data Talks Club.
 All of my course work and notes for the zoomcamp are in [this other repo](https://github.com/mharty3/data_engineering_zoomcamp_2022).

-[Link to live dashboard](https://share.streamlit.io/mharty3/energy_data_exploration/04_dashboard/app.py) (Note: I ran out of Google Cloud Credits so right now there is an error connecting the app to the data warehouse.
+[Link to live dashboard](https://share.streamlit.io/mharty3/energy_data_exploration/04_dashboard/app.py) (Note: I ran out of Google Cloud Credits, so right now there is an error connecting the app to the data warehouse.
 I'm working on a solution)

 ## Objective